Cryptolens/docs/web-api/skm-client-api.md

 * [API documentation](https://help.cryptolens.io/api/dotnet/api/index.html)
 * [Source code, pre-releases, examples](https://github.com/Cryptolens/cryptolens-dotnet)

-**Note:** If you plan to use the client with Mono (eg. in Unity) or on Linux/Mac, you need to use the binaries without System.Management, which can be downloaded [here](https://github.com/Cryptolens/cryptolens-dotnet/releases).
+**Note:** If you plan to use the client with Mono (eg. in Unity) or on Linux/Mac, you need to use the cross platform version of the library, [Cryptolens.Licensing.CrossPlatform](https://www.nuget.org/packages/Cryptolens.Licensing.CrossPlatform/), which is available on NuGet.
+You can also download the pre-compiled binaries [here](https://github.com/Cryptolens/cryptolens-dotnet/releases).

 #### Getting started